-Choose your course by searching for a course you are interested in or browsing an area of interest.
 The course page will give you background information on what qualification you need to get into the course, how much the fees will be, and what kind of structure the course will have.

 Every course has a set of requirements you need to meet.
 These are specified on the course information page.
 These may include:

 If you have completed previous studies in a related area or relevant work experience, you may be able to fast track your degree.
 This is called recognition of prior learning and means you won’t have to repeat similar units and could graduate sooner.

 The University has credit articulation agreements with overseas institutions such as the Singapore Polytechnics where completion of a 2-3 year diploma in a relevant field will make you eligible for credit of up to one year or more, in many cases allowing you to skip one year in your degree at the University of Sydney.
 It may also reduce your visa duration.
 Read our credit for previous studies page for more information.

 Double degrees, such as those combined with the Doctor of Medicine or Doctor of Veterinary Medicine, have progression requirements that must be satisfied before students can be admitted to the second degree.
 Find out more about progression rules in the relevant faculty handbook.